Vaishnavi-k04/project/README.md

-- 👋 Hi, I’m @VaishnaviKarthigeyan04 👋
+- 👋 Hi, I’m @VaishnaviK👋
 - I’m passionate about venturing into the future and exploring upcoming technologies.
 - I’m currently learning the advanced technologies.
 - I’m looking to collaborate on open-source projects that make a positive impact on society.